nophead/NopSCADlib/readme.md

 Bill Of Materials generation via echo and the ```bom.py``` script.
 Also handles exploded assembly views and posing.
 Assembly instructions can precede the module definition that makes the assembly.

+Assembly views shown in the instructions can be large or small and this is deduced by looking at the size of the printed parts involved and if any routed parts are used.
+This heuristic isn't always correct, so the default can be overridden by setting the ```big``` parameter of ```assembly``` to ```true``` or ```false```.

 The example below shows how to define a vitamin and incorporate it into an assembly with sub-assemblies and make an exploded view.
 The resulting flat BOM is shown but heirachical BOMs are also generated for real projects.

 [utils/core/bom.scad](utils/core/bom.scad) Implementation.